 The Catholic and Presbyterian churches marked their respective centenaries with a memorial to Bishop Pompallier in Hokianga (1938), 100 years after his arrival, and an Iona cross on the Petone waterfront (1940).

 Where there had been major loss of life, collective memorials were put up.
-These included a Timaru obelisk to those who died in the Benvenue and City of Perth shipwrecks; an obelisk at the site of the 1896 Brunner coal-mine tragedy (1900); and a sunbay in Napier to recall the help given by crew of the Veronica following the 1931 Hawke’s Bay earthquake.
+These included a Timaru obelisk to those who died in the Benvenue and City of Perth shipwrecks; an obelisk at the site of the 1896 Brunner coal-mine tragedy (1900); and a sunbay in Napier to recall the help given by the crew of HMS Veronica following the 1931 Hawke’s Bay earthquake.

 Many New Zealanders had long argued that a utilitarian amenity, like a public hospital or an educational scholarship, was a worthier commemoration than a decorative stone object.
 Usually their suggestions were defeated.

 However, the first Labour government was unsympathetic to ornamental memorials, and for the nation’s centennial in 1940 they encouraged memorials which combined a tribute to the pioneers with some useful community purpose.
 The government provided a subsidy of £1 for every £3 raised locally, funding 257 memorials.
 The responsible minister, Bill Parry, was interested in physical education and the outdoor life, and the most popular memorials were parks and play areas.
 Others included Plunket and rest rooms, swimming pools and public halls.
 There were some significant lookouts built, including Signal Hill above Dunedin, Mt Victoria in Wellington and Mt Stewart in Manawatū.
 Many memorials included florid tributes to the pioneers.
 Some landing places of Māori voyaging waka (canoes) were also commemorated.